The Best Online Industrial Organizational Psychology Graduate Programs

 Students can enroll in the Master of Arts in Organizational Psychology or the Leadership Psychology Doctorate Program (PsyD).

-The MA program is offered as an 11-month accelerated degree which can be completed in one to two years.
+The online Master of Arts program is offered as an 11-month accelerated degree which can be completed in one to two years.
 The 30 credits of graduate work also include a six-credit, 80-hour field project.

 The PhD program requires 98-credit hours of doctoral work.
 Students have up to six years to complete all requirements.